Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 INTRODUCTION:

-This web page shows that fusion of solar hydrogen will provide the Earth a reliable source of energy for about another 10 billion years, but inter-stellar collisions will likely cause a mass extinctions on Earth at intervals of less than 100 million years.
+This web page shows that fusion of solar hydrogen will provide the Earth a reliable source of energy for about another 10 billion years.

 ENERGY IN THE UNIVERSE:

-The charged particles are almost all bound into neutral atoms or neutral plasma.
+The charged particles are almost all bound into neutral atoms, neutral molecules or neutral plasma.
 If a significant fraction of the charged particles were free electromagnetic radiation (photons) could not propagate long distances through the universe.

 ENERGY THAT CAN DO WORK IN THE SOLAR SYSTEM:

 Obtaining work from particle core energy requires a matter-antimatter reaction that does not normally occur in the solar system for lack of antimatter.
-Hence, all energy in the solar system that can do work comes from pre-existing kinetic energy or from change in overlap of particle fields.
+Hence, in the solar system all energy that can do work comes from pre-existing kinetic energy or from a change in overlap of extended particle fields.

 NEUTRINOS: